 Don't forget to use the ebates cash back site and receive cash back on all of your purchases.

 Attack with Mean Green

-I buy Mean Green from the dollar store.
+I buy Mean Green.
 I also have a long handled soft brush that is used for washing vehicles.
 Simply spray a section at a time, starting at the top.
 Brush the siding and hose it down.
 Go on to the next section.
 I can do the whole side of my house in less than an hour.
 One bottle of Mean Green should do the whole job.
 It is good for almost all cleaning jobs.
 It will cut grease and loosen any dirt!
 I use it all over the house.
 I now purchase the half-gallon size and refill my spray bottle that I bought the first time.
 I even use it as a pre-treat for stains on laundry, especially grass stains.

 Take the Next Step:

 - Could spending 5 minutes reading a newsletter twice a week save you time and money every day?
 Dollar Stretcher Tips readers think so.
 Subscribe and find out how many ideas stretch your day and your dollar!
 Subscribers get a copy of our ebook Little Luxuries: 130 Ways to Live Better...For Less for FREE.

 - Should I use a HELOC for home remodeling and repairs?

 - Find the best mortgage rates in your area